SJieNg123/Code-practice/README.md

-# Code practice solutions
+# Some codes
-This is my solution of some coding problems, feel free to refer it.
+Here is my notes and solutions for some coding problems, feel free to refer it.